biud436/MV/Windows/ToolManager/README.md

 When you run the batch file, folders are automatically created for the extension tool.

 The icon image will be created automatically after executing the command called ```npm run mvtools /add "vscode.bat" "Run VS Code" "Visual Studio Code" "C:/Users/U/Desktop/MV/Windows/vscode"```, as follows.
+(If the character is a blank character, the character should be enclosed in double quotes)

 ![VIEW1](https://i.imgur.com/aocOXfW.png)